 Most of the time the top chord shown will be the one you want, but as you will eventually discover this is not always the case.

-Try some other common major and minor chords to be certain you are using the Chord Explorer right.
+Try some other common major and minor chords to be certain you are using the Chord Analyzer right.

 And make sure to always press "show chord tones" that way you get an idea of which intervals exist in the chord (thus helping you learn more theory!).